astuder/ModemHAT/README.md

 The modem boot config EEPROM is optional and can store AT commands that the modem automatically runs after reset.
 See [AN93](https://www.skyworksinc.com/-/media/SkyWorks/SL/documents/public/application-notes/AN93.pdf) chapter 2.7 for details.

 The EEPROM can be programmed by the modem with AT commands.
 For hacking, the EEPROM can also be connected to the Raspberry Pi by populating R29, R30 and R31.
 For the latter, keep the modem in reset while interacting with the EEPROM.

 If this functionality is not needed, the EEPROM (U6) and associated parts (C22, R26, R27, R28) can be left unpopulated.

 ### Raspberry Pi HAT ID EEPROM

-The HAT ID EEPROM is optional and can store information that allows the Raspberry Pi to recognize the HAT and load the required device tree overlay, i.e. automatically configure UART4 and other pins.
+The HAT ID EEPROM is optional and can store information that allows the Raspberry Pi to recognize the HAT and load the required device tree overlay, i.e. automatically configure UART and other pins.

 I haven't figured out the content for this EEPROM yet.
 Specification is [here](https://github.com/raspberrypi/hats/blob/master/eeprom-format.md).
 Contributions are welcome :)